 New report shows that 314 million women and girls are now using modern contraception in 69 low income countries

-Click here to download Philippines’ 2019 Fact Sheet
+Click here to download India’s 2019 Fact Sheet

 Monday 11 November, Nairobi – A ground-breaking report on family planning in the world’s 69 lowest-income countries today shows that more women and girls have access to family planning than ever before.
 It reveals that 314 million women and girls are now using modern contraception, with 53 million new users in the last seven years, and 9 million in the past year alone.
-Over 7 million women in the Philippines are using modern methods of contraception today.
-The government is strongly committed to increase this number by 2022, including through free access to family planning services for the poor.
+In India, almost 137 million women are estimated to be using modern contraception, this is more than a third of all users in FP2020’s focus countries.

 FP2020: Women at the Center has been produced by Family Planning 2020 (FP2020) – a global partnership that supports the rights of woman and girls to decide – freely and for themselves – whether, when, and how many children they want to have.

 Launched on the side-lines of the International Conference on Population and Development (ICPD) in Nairobi, FP2020’s latest report is part of the 25-year arc of progress that has lifted hundreds of millions of women and girls since the Cairo Summit in 1994.

 India was part of the first group of countries to commit to the FP2020 partnership when it launched in 2012.
 Since then, the country has made great progress toward increased uptake of family planning.

 - The report estimates that as a result of modern contraceptive use in the country, over 53.4 million unintended pregnancies have been prevented in India and 1.8 million unsafe abortions since 2012.
 In addition, 22,000 maternal deaths have been averted.

 - India, along with Bangladesh and Indonesia, has one of the highest levels of domestic government expenditures on family planning out of all 69 countries measured by the report.